 The criteria assume that 7 odour units at the 99th percentile would be acceptable to the average person, but as the number of exposed people increases there is more chance that sensitive individuals would be exposed.
-The criterion of 2 odour units at the 99th percentile is considered to be acceptable for the whole population.
 Dispersion models typically predict down to a 1-hour averaging time, so correction to "nose-response" averaging times (of the order of 1 second) is required.
 This correction is further explained in Section 6.
 The EPA odour criteria are based on "nose-response" averaging times.